kzurawel/famicomparty/content/book/15-scrolling/index.md

 this subroutine (with `JSR draw_objects` following our two calls to `draw_starfield`) will complete our two nametables.

-{% figure(img="finished-nametables.jpg") %}
+{% figure(img="finished-nametables.png") %}
-The completed nametables as seen in Nintaco's "Nametables" viewer.
+The completed nametables as seen in Mesen2's "Tilemap Viewer".
 Note that the left and right halves are identical - this is because we are using horizontal mirroring.
 If we were to scroll to the left or right, we would move into that mirrored area and the screen